Mr. Francis Lui Named Outstanding CEO Of The Industry GEG Wins Best Integrated Resort And Multiple Accolades For Second Consecutive Year At The 202...

 About Galaxy Entertainment Group (HKEx stock code: 27)

-The Group operates three flagship destinations in Macau: on Cotai, Galaxy MacauTM, one of the world's largest integrated destination resorts, and the adjoining Broadway MacauTM, a unique landmark entertainment and food street destination; and on the Peninsula, StarWorld Macau, an award-winning premium property.
+The Group operates three flagship destinations in Macau: on Cotai, Galaxy Macau, one of the world's largest integrated destination resorts, and the adjoining Broadway Macau, a unique landmark entertainment and food street destination; and on the Peninsula, StarWorld Macau, an award-winning premium property.

 The Group has the largest development pipeline of any concessionaire in Macau.
 When The Next Chapter of its Cotai development is completed, GEG's resorts footprint on Cotai will be more than 2 million square meters, making the resorts, entertainment and MICE precinct one of the largest and most diverse integrated destinations in the world.
 GEG also considers opportunities in the Greater Bay Area and internationally.
 These projects will help GEG develop and support Macau in its vision of becoming a World Centre of Tourism and Leisure.